Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

 * For Forvo audio specifically, you can modify the priority of users by using `&user=`.

-    For example, the following will prioritize strawberrybrown and akitomo, and **will exclude all other users**:
+    For example, the following will get forvo audio in the priority of strawberrybrown, then akitomo.
+All other users **will not be included in the search**.
     ```
     http://localhost:5050/?sources=jpod,jpod_alternate,nhk16,forvo&term={term}&reading={reading}&user=strawberrybrown,akitomo
     ```